sez11a/liferay-docs/develop/tutorials/articles/380-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

 If you base your descriptor on the one above, make sure to replace the `connection.datasource` property value with your JNDI data source name and specify resources to use in your sessions.

 Next, the `HibernateUtil` class demonstrates creating and managing Hibernate sessions that use DXP's classloader.
-Note, `// Customization START/END` comments mark code that lets the caller access the Hibernate session factory configured with the JNDI data source.
+Note, `// Customization START/END` comments mark code that lets the caller access the JNDI data source when processing the Hibernate configuration.

     import com.liferay.portal.kernel.log.Log;
     import com.liferay.portal.kernel.log.LogFactoryUtil;